wision-lab/spcwebsite/README.md

 Deployment Variables:
 - `SPC_DEBUG`: Whether to run the server in debug mode, must be false when deployed.
 - `SPC_SECRET_KEY`: djago secret key, must be set when deployed.
 You can generate a new one using `secrets.token_urlsafe`.
-- `SPC_DATABASEDIR`: Should point to a directory in a persistent volume, the evaluation envs should too.

 ## Initialize database